vmware/vmware-aria-operations-integration-sdk/docs/references/architecture.md

 results in a new subprocess being created, there is no way to preserve state in the runtime environment.

+???+ note

-Note: It _is_ possible to pass data between collections by writing and reading to a file on the container filesystem, but not encouraged.
+    It _is_ possible to pass data between collections by writing and reading to a file on the container filesystem, but not encouraged.
 Any restarts of the adapter instance (either by manual action or automatic migration) will create a new container, and any data on the container filesystem will be lost.

 ## Adapter Container Lifecycle